mako-framework/docs/06_learn_more/00_sessions.md

 	$this->session->get('name');

-	// The get method allows you to return a default value if the key you're looking for doesn't exist
-	// The default return value for non-existing items is NULL
+You can also tell the method to return a custom value if the key you're looking for doesn't exist.
+The default return value for non-existing items is NULL.

 	$this->session->get('name', 'John Doe');